-A few months into my near-constant research of the plant-based vegan diet I developed a list of easy food tweaks that allowed making my newly adopted plant diet even healthier.
-Since I was constantly on the lookout for ways to eat better, I was glad to find out that we can bring out the healthy potential of some foods by combining them with certain other foods (I’m going beyond the protein-combining myth here!).
+A few months into my near-constant research of the plant-based vegan diet I figured out a way to make my diet even better with a few easy and healthy plant-based food combinations.
+Since I was constantly on the lookout for ways to eat healthier, I was glad to find out that we can bring out the health potential of some foods by combining them with certain other foods (I’m going beyond the protein-combining myth here!).

 10 Healthy Plant-Based Food Combinations

 1. Beans and lemon juice.
 Think it’s an odd combo?
 Quite the opposite: most beans contain a good amount of iron, a micronutrient that’s essential for our good health.
 Plant-derived iron may be difficult for our bodies to absorb, but when we combine its sources with foods rich in vitamin C, the iron absorption increases up to six times!

 Besides lemon juice, you can pair beans with other vitamin C rich plant foods like bell peppers, kale, sweet potatoes, mango, etc.